 New to bag making?
 Learn how to make a bag at home step by step.
 I am here to share with you my top tips for how to make a bag with this free bag making course for beginners.
 Starting to sew bags ignited my interest and passion for sewing.
 Learning how to make bags with fabrics/materials to hand – such as old jeans, sweaters, duvet covers was the catalyst to my adult creative journey.
 Bag making can do the same for you – imagine thinking “ooh I wish I had a bag x size with this pocket and that strap” and then being able to design it for yourself?!
 Then to choose the fabrics that represent YOU and to make your favorite bag.

 This course is self-lead, you sew and create at your own pace, learning incremental skills which will build upon each other.
-By the end of this bag making course you will have learnt about:
+By the end of this free bag making course you will have learnt about:

 - Choice of fabrics and interfacing

 - Variety of bag handles and their uses

 - Adjust Bag Patterns

 You will be able to design bags and adjust PDF bag patterns to suit your needs.
 Just how exciting is this, the possibilities of the bags you will make are endless!

 Initially, the free course “How to make a bag” starts with sharing basic knowledge, quickly moving onto individual lessons which you can then apply with a corresponding free bag pattern.

 Learning how to sew bags is easier with a little bit of know-how!!
 Here are my top tips for bag making.
 Read the post for hints and tips from helpful sewing machine feet to choosing the right needle.
 Having the right tools to hand makes a real difference in the finished result.